samuellab/celegans-sensory-code/README.md

 Code for annotating, tracking, and extracting calcium activity from C. elegans chemosensory neurons, built on software developed for Venkatchalam et al., 2016, along with some analysis code.
 Refer to the "Readme.docx" file for further details.

-Requires MATLAB 2018 or later
-Requires "bioformats_package.jar", available here: https://www.openmicroscopy.org/bio-formats/downloads/
+Requires MATLAB 2018 or later, and also requires "bioformats_package.jar", available here: https://www.openmicroscopy.org/bio-formats/downloads/